0x7o/0x7o/README.md

 ## My projects
 - [KeyT5](https://0x7o.link/keyt5/).
 Trained T5 model for extracting keywords from text.
 Only the Russian language is supported.
 The model is freely available on huggingface

-in dev

-- ???
-Linking models to generate a picture by text description
-- ???
-Minimalistic news agrigator with personalizer.
-No open source

 ## Contact
 If you have any questions or suggestions, write here: